 Canola oil is one of the most damaging oils on the market today.
-It is found in most junk foods and is normally used as a frying oil due to it’s high smoke point.
-Not only is majority of canola in the US genetically modified, it is extremely high in omega-6 fatty acids.
+It is found in most junk foods and is normally used as a frying oil due to its high smoke point.
+Not only is the majority of canola in the US genetically modified, it is extremely high in omega-6 fatty acids.
 This causes severe inflammation, especially if ingested regularly.

-Here is a video on how this rancid oil is made.
+Here is a video about how this rancid oil is made.
 This video is ridiculous in so many ways.
 It starts out by saying that canola oil is the healthiest oil because it contains the lowest amount of saturated fat and has omega-3s, which is wildly untrue.
 Then goes on to show how it’s processed – which is absolutely disgusting.
 I will never be able to understand how anyone thinks that a product (not a food) undergoes this amount of processing and is healthy.

 To summarize the video:

 The rapeseeds are firstly highly pressurized, forcing out the oil.
-To extract the remainder of the oil, the canola cakes undergo a 70 minute wash with a “chemical solvent.”
+To extract the remainder of the oil, the canola cakes undergo a 70-minute wash with a “chemical solvent.”
 This chemical solvent, my friends, is hexane.
 A neurotoxin.
 Then the oil enters the refining phase, in which the oil is washed with sodium hydroxide, aka lye.
 After this, the oil is clearer but still contains waxes.
 Then the oil is cooled to 41 degrees to filter out the wax – which is used for vegetable shortening.
-After this the oil is bleached to remove the color, then “sue a steam injection heating process to remove the odor.”
+After this, the oil is bleached to remove the color, then “sue a steam injection heating process to remove the odor.”
 It’s heated to extremely high temperatures because the oil is literally rank and smells terrible.

-What is left is a highly refined, rancid product that causes rampant inflammation in the body.
+This is a highly refined, rancid product that causes rampant inflammation in the body.
 You can read more about canola oil from my post on the subject HERE.